About the Program

 What Will I Learn?

 Ultrasound Techs use special imaging equipment to create images of internal organs.
-Our Diagnostic Medical Sonography students learn:
+At our ultrasound technician school in California, our Diagnostic Medical Sonography students learn:

 - Fundamentals and professional aspects of sonography